WeiXiongUST/self-rw/ppo_training/README.md

 # PPO Training

 We implement the PPO training by veRL package and we provide the script here.
 Please follow [veRL's document](https://verl.readthedocs.io/en/latest/start/install.html) to set up the training environment.
+However, please ensure that we install sympy==1.12.

 ## Data prepration of the numia prompt set